raresanea057-alt/-Pixel-Diagnosis---Semantic-Segmentation/README.md

 ## Conclusion

-The pretrained ResNet18 backbone achieved X% higher mIoU than the model trained from scratch, demonstrating the effectiveness of transfer learning on small semantic segmentation datasets.
+The pretrained ResNet18 backbone achieved 32.91% higher mIoU than the model trained from scratch, demonstrating the effectiveness of transfer learning on small semantic segmentation datasets.